iccir/EmbraceScripts/README.md

 2. Click the Run button or menu item to run the script
 3. The current song will fade out

-### Export as Application

-1. Open `FadeOutSong.scpt` in Apple's Script Editor
-2. Choose "File" and then "Export…" from the menu bar
-3. Select "Application" for File Format and "Ad-hoc Code Sign" for "Code Sign"
-4. Save the resulting app to your preferred location
-5. Each time the application is ran, the current song will fade out

-Note: Under macOS Mojave, a dialog will appear asking for automation access when `FadeOutSong.app` is first ran.
-As long as the application is code signed (via Step 3), this dialog should only appear once.

 ### Run from the Scripts menu

 1. Open Apple's Script Editor